lubla/cas-fee-project-two/README.md

 # cas-fee-project-two

-The project two is a doodle clone.
+The cas fee project two is a doodle clone.
 It consists on a server and a responsive web client.

 ## Overview